ZetangForward/StrokeNUWA-ICML2024/README.md

 `K_{ij} = f(C_{ij}) = (T, x_0, y_0, c^{x}_0, c^{y}_0, c^{x}_1, c^{y}_1, x_1, y_1)_{ij}` (Equation 1 in original paper) becomes `(\mathcal{K}_{i}^{j})^{\prime} = f^{\prime}(\mathcal{C}_{i}^{j}) = (T, color_i, width_i, opacity_i, x_0, y_0, c^{x}_0, c^{y}_0, c^{x}_1, c^{y}_1, x_1, y_1)_{i}^{j}`.

 `It's worth noting` that the placeholders here can be expanded to any number, which can be defined by the user and reflected to the SVG through rules.
-For simplicity of demonstration and validate the feasibility of adding more attributes into ''stroke tokens'', we have inserted three special placeholders:
+For simplicity of demonstration and validate the feasibility of adding more attributes into ''stroke tokens'', we have insert three special placeholders:
 - *$color_i$*: to control the color of the SVG path;
 - *$width_i$*: to control the width of the SVG path;
 - *$opacity_i$*: to control the transparency of the SVG path.